Bhimbetka rock shelters: Etymology

 Bhimbetka meaning "Bhima's resting place" or "Bhima's lounge", is compound word made of Bhima (second brother among the five Pandavas of Mahabharata) and Baithaka (seat or lounge).
 According to the native belief, Bhima during his exile used to rest here to interact with the locals.
+Bhima Worshiped Mata Vaishavi at this location and blessed for concurring the forthcoming war.
+There is a famous Mata Vaishavi Temple existing at this place since long.

 History

 W. Kincaid, a British India era official, first mentioned Bhimbetka in a scholarly paper in 1888.
-He relied on the information he gathered from local adivasis (tribals) about Bhojpur lake in the area and referred to Bhimbetka as a Buddhist site.
+He relied on the information he gathered from adivasis (tribals) about Bhojpur lake in the area and referred to Bhimbetka as a Buddhist site.
 The first archaeologist to visit a few caves at the site and discover its prehistoric significance was V. S. Wakankar, who saw these rock formations and thought these were similar to those he had seen in Spain and France.
 He visited the area with a team of archaeologists and reported several prehistoric rock shelters in 1957.

 It was only in the 1970s that the scale and true significance of the Bhimbetka rock shelters was discovered and reported.
 Since then, more than 750 rock shelters have been identified.
 The Bhimbetka group contains 243 of these, while the Lakha Juar group nearby has 178 shelters.
 According to Archaeological Survey of India, the evidence suggests that there has been a continuous human settlement here from the Stone Age through the late Acheulian to the late Mesolithic until the 2nd century BCE in these caves.
-This is based on excavations at the site, the discovered artifacts and wares, pigments in deposits, as well as the rock paintings.
+This information is based on the findings from the excavation of the site, the unearthed artifacts and goods, pigments present in deposits, as well as the rock paintings.

 The site contains the world's oldest stone walls and floors.

-Barkheda has been identified as the source of the raw materials used in some of the monoliths discovered at Bhimbetka.
+The origin of the raw materials utilized in certain monoliths uncovered at Bhimbetka has been traced back to Barkheda.

 The site consisting of 1,892 hectares was declared as protected under Indian laws and came under the management of the Archaeological Survey of India in 1990.
-It was declared as a world heritage site by UNESCO in 2003.
+It was declared as a World Heritage Site by UNESCO in 2003.